aman3847/connect3_AI/README.md

 ## Analysis Tab

--The descrption of the various values in the Analysis tab are as follows
+- The descrption of the various values in the Analysis tab are as follows